ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 [^dag]: This challenge is similar to a classroom lesson that Daniel Griffith liked to use in his spatial statistics course.
 Also see the papers on correlation with spatial data by Clifford, Richardson, and Hemon (1989) and Richardson and Clifford (1991).
 Rudy (2011) makes good use of these ideas.

 <p>
 When two variables share a map pattern, that shared pattern <em>inflates</em> the absolute value of their correlation coefficient.
-The 'inflation' is illegitimate because it arises merely from the duplication of values (as if we had counted the same observation one and a half times).
+The 'inflation' is illegitimate or deceptive because it arises merely from the duplication of values (as if we had counted the same observation one and a half times).
 Non-shared map patterns (i.e., autocorrelation patterns that are unique to one of the two variables) <em>deflate</em> the absolute value of their correlation coefficient.
 Together, these two factors add error to correlation and regression coefficients.
 That is, they inflate the RMSE of their sampling distributions (Griffith and Paelinck 2011).
 </p>

 <p>
 Pearson's correlation, like OLS, is 'unbiased' in our first Monte Carlo study because these two kinds of error-inflation factors mutually balanced one another across the \( M = 200 \) iterations.
 Some iterations have a larger than expected positive error, others have a larger than expected negative error.
 In some cases, the inflation/deflation factors may effectively cancel out.
 </p>

 From the above description of where these extra errors come from (shared and non-shared map patterns), we find no reason why the added error should be positive rather than negative.
 This means that our state of knowledge is one of <em>information symmetry</em> with respect to the SA-induced error.
-This symmetry was present in the design of the first Monte Carlo study.
-And of course the same principle of error cancellation is embedded in OLS.

-If we wanted to, we could design a Monte Carlo study that adds an SA-induced error that is always positive or always negative, in which case OLS would appear biased.
-The reason studies in spatial statistics tend to be designed like our Study 1 is, ultimately, that the 'fixed bias' study represents a very specific state of knowledge, and one rarely, if ever, has the kind of information that would be required to know in advance that an SA-induced error is positive or negative; these matters are complicated, which is why we are using statistical models to begin with.
-By contrast, our higher-entropy study design reflects our usual state of knowledge (at the start of a study), which is ignorance with respect to the sign of the SA-induced error.
+If we wanted to, we could design a Monte Carlo study that adds an SA-induced error that is always positive or always negative, in which case OLS would obviously appear biased.
+The reason studies in spatial statistics tend to be designed like our 'Study 1' is that we rarely, if ever, have the kind of information that would be required to know or even suspect in advance that an SA-induced error is positive or negative.
+By contrast, our study design here reflects the usual (prior) state of knowledge, which is ignorance with respect to the sign of the SA-induced error.

 ### Monte Carlo study 2: pre-whitening and OLS regression